velmalopez/covid-rt-estimates/SMG.md

 ## Region - additional control

 The region object allows for a range of values to be specified.
+There are slight differences between superregion and region - check entities.R for fine details.

+It is possible to nest multiple different datasets for the same location - check the folder_name and dataset_folder_name options below for examples.

 | Property | Mandatory | Default | Purpose | Example |
 | -------- |:---------:|:-------:| ------- | ------- |